 All Anthology leather guitar and bass straps are hand-made with the absolute finest quality full-grain leathers in the world.
 Our leathers are chosen for their ability to fully distribute the weight of the guitar across the strap, for a more comfortable playing experience on those long gigs.

-Our straps are not only great looking; they're also super-comfortable.
-Between a top layer of rugged full-grain leather, and a bottom layer of ultra-soft suede, we use a high-density, premium padding, to maximize comfort without sacrificing strength.
+Our leather guitar straps are not only great looking; they're also super-comfortable.
+Between a top layer of rugged full-grain leather, and a bottom layer of ultra-soft full-grain leather, we use a high-density, premium padding, to maximize comfort without sacrificing strength.
 We give the guitarist the best of both worlds, a streamlined padded guitar strap.
 Comfortable and durable with style!

 Even better, we use only the strongest industrial grade threads, the same threads used to make parachutes and airbags.
 That's strength you can trust.

 To top it off, our leather burnishes and beautifies with use.
-All of our straps have their natural marks, scrapes and scars, which means they have loads of raw, rugged personality.
+All of our leather guitar straps have their natural marks, scrapes and scars, which means they have loads of raw, rugged personality.